 The United States Conference of Mayors was born out of the Great Depression.
 It was in 1932 that Detroit Mayor Frank Murphy invited the nation’s mayors to his city to confront common problems caused by this dark time in our history.
 Twenty-nine mayors gathered and, together, they called for Congress to provide relief, which Congress and the White House passed.
 That first meeting galvanized the mayors to formalize their conference, and in February 1933 they did so in Washington, D.C.
 As it is today, the Conference continues to be a leading voice of cities in our nation’s capital.

 Perhaps the most extraordinary thing about the Conference is that we are a completely non-partisan organization in a city where partisanship and gridlock dominate more than ever.
 Democrats, Republicans, and Independents come together to get things done.
-Mayors of large cities, small cities, center cities, and suburbs work side-by-side to solve, improve, create, and cause positive change.
+Mayors of large cities, small cities, center cities, and suburbs work side-by-side to solve, improve, create, and effect positive change.